-Surveys are ideal for understanding concerns employees may have, but it is just as important that employees know what the results are and that management shows they are doing something to address those concerns.
+Surveys are ideal for understanding concerns employees may have.
+Still, it is just as important that employees know the results and that management shows they are doing something to address those concerns.
 Otherwise, the survey will not be taken seriously.

 Step 4: Set the Example

-Many companies look to change leadership to improve the organization, but they should first make sure they understand their culture, and look for leaders that really have the passion to set the example for employees.
-Just because someone was a CEO for one company doesn’t mean he or she will be the right fit somewhere else.
+Many companies look to change leadership to improve the organization, but they should first make sure they understand their culture and look for leaders that really have the passion for setting an example for employees.
+Just because someone was a CEO for one company doesn’t mean they will be the right fit somewhere else.
 There might be someone already inside your organization who is perfect for the position.
-In its drive to create a new culture and revitalize its retail experience, JC Penney hired the head of retail operations from Apple hoping that some of the “magic” and culture he created at the technology company would have an immediate effect on retail sales.
-In fact the results ended up being anemic and quite the opposite of what was expected.
+In its drive to create a new culture and revitalize its retail experience, JC Penney hired the head of retail operations from Apple, hoping that some of the “magic” and culture he created at the technology company would have an immediate effect on retail sales.
+In fact, the results ended up being anemic and quite the opposite of what was expected.
 Culture creation that works at one firm does not automatically translate into success at another.

-When JetBlue Airways started operations, their CEO and COO were passionate about their corporate culture.
-During every flight they would help the crew pass out snacks to passengers, and after every flight they would help clean up pillows, blankets, and trash along with the crew.
-While it was never mandated that employees in the corporate office clean an aircraft, most followed the example set by the top leaders of the company.
+When JetBlue Airways started operations, its CEO and COO were passionate about their corporate culture.
+During every flight, they would help the crew pass out snacks to passengers, and after every flight, they would help clean up pillows, blankets, and trash along with the crew.
+While it was never mandated that employees in the corporate office clean an aircraft, most followed the example set by the company’s top leaders.

-How do you effect culture change in your organization?
+How do you affect culture change in your organization?